Japanese railway signals: Block signal

 A block signal (閉塞信号機, heisoku shingōki) begins a block section in an automatic-block system.
 In non-blocking operation a train can proceed past a block signal after stopping for one minute at the signal, even if the signal is "stop".

 Each block signal is identified by an identification number; as a train travels to the next station, the ID numbers count down.
 The last block signal before the home signal is number one.
 Each signal is associated with the next one; therefore, it cannot be manipulated by dispatchers or signalmen.
 The signal display depends on the presence of a train in advance of the signal and the display of the next signal.

 A block signal is a permissive signal, so non-blocking operation is allowed.
-A train can continue at a maximum speed of 15 km/h after stopping for one minute before a block signal displaying stop.
+On some lines, a train can continue at a maximum speed of 15 km/h after stopping for one minute before a block signal displaying stop.
 The train must not increase speed over 15 km/h until it arrives just before the next main signal, regardless with signals in halfway.
 However, due to accidents during non-blocking operation, many operators abandoned it in favor of non-block operation with full attention (閉塞指示運転, heisoku shiji unten).
 In this system, a train driver must wait until a dispatcher instructs them by radio to proceed.

 At crowded stations on high-traffic lines, a platform track may be divided into two block sections so a following train can enter the track soon after the preceding train has departed.
 This signal is known as a No. 0 block signal.
 JR East treats this signal as a part of its home signals.
 At non-interlocking stations of JR West and other operators, the last block signal before the station is treated as a No. 0 block signal and known as the home signal equivalent block signal.
 This signal is not absolute, since (unlike home signals) non-blocking operation is permitted.
 On ATOS (Automated Transport Operating System) lines block signals are numbered serially, regardless of non-interlocking stations.
 In this case, some block signals are defined as home-signal equivalent or starting-signal equivalent.